deuxfleurs-org/garage/doc/book/operations/layout.md

 that is moved to node1), and node4 ends with 25% (50% from before minus 25%
 that is moved to node1).

-This illustrates another principle of the layout computation: **if there is a choice in moving data out of some nodes, then all links between pairs of nodes are used in equal proportions** (this is approximately true, there is randomness in the algorihtm to achieve this so there might be some small fluctuations, as we see above).
+This illustrates the second principle of the layout computation: **if there is a choice in moving data out of some nodes, then all links between pairs of nodes are used in equal proportions** (this is approximately true, there is randomness in the algorihtm to achieve this so there might be some small fluctuations, as we see above).